Submissions to Novel Fair 2025 are now closed. All applicants will find out the outcome of their submission in December 2024.

 Novel Fair

-Irish Writers Centre Novel Fair 2025 is a literary competition that awards twelve first-time novelists to sit down and pitch their novels to leading publishers and agents.
-Described by The Irish Times as ‘A Dragons’ Den for writers,’ Novel Fair winners gain access to a two-day speed dating style event (one day in-person and one day online) where they will bypass the slush pile and place their manuscripts directly into the hands of industry professionals.
-Some winners have even gone on to sign contracts with literary agents and publishers.
+Irish Writers Centre Novel Fair is an annual literary competition that awards twelve unpublished (and unsigned) novelists with the opportunity to pitch their novels to leading publishers and literary agents.
+Described by The Irish Times as ‘A Dragons’ Den for writers,’ Novel Fair winners gain access to a two-day event (one day in-person and one day online) where they will bypass the slush pile and pitch their manuscripts directly to industry professionals.
+Some winners have even gone on to sign contracts with agents and publishers that they have met at the Fair.

 We all know that the path to publication can feel bewildering and mysterious.
-The Novel Fair mission is to facilitate first encounters between budding novelists and members of the publishing industry.
-These encounters will take the form of a series of 15-minute meetings with publishers and agents where the 12 winners are given the opportunity to pitch their novels.
+The Novel Fair mission is to facilitate first encounters between unpublished (and unsigned) novelists and members of the publishing industry.
+At the Fair, these encounters will take the form of a series of 15-minute meetings with publishers and agents where the 12 winners are given the opportunity to pitch their novels.

 As a first-time novelist it can be difficult to know what an agent or publisher wants.
 In preparation for Novel Fair, winners will participate in a half-day workshop where they will learn how to craft the ideal pitch and what to expect from their encounters at Novel Fair.
 The workshop will be facilitated by the Novel Fair judges and a previous Novel Fair winner.